Parallel Complexity of Depth-First-Search and Maximal path in restricted graph classes: Introduction

 In~\cref{sec:sep_scmfree} we look at \DFS{} in single crossing minor free graphs, which are another generalization of planar graphs (orthogonal to bounded genus graphs).
 By Wagner's theorem~\cite{Wagner1937}, we know that planar graphs are precisely those whose set of forbidden minors consists of $K_5$ and $K_{3,3}$.
 Both $K_5,K_{3,3}$ are single crossing graphs, i.e. they can be drawn on the plane with at most one crossing.
 We consider the family of $H$-minor-free graphs, where $H$ is any fixed single crossing graph.
 Such families which include in particular the families of $K_5$-minor-free graphs and $K_{3,3}$-minor-free graphs, are called single-crossing-minor-free graphs.
 They form a natural stepping stone towards more general $H$-minor-free families, which by a deep theorem of Robertson and Seymour~\cite{RS04}, completely characterize $\emph{minor-closed}$ families.
 The only result we know of in this direction is that of Khuller's~\cite{Khuller90} parallel algorithm for \DFS{} in $K_{3,3}$-minor-free graphs.
-It uses a decomposition of $K_{3,3}$-minor-free graphs by $2$-clique sums (or separating pairs) into pieces that are either planar or are exactly the graph $K_5$.
+We generalize this result by giving an NC algorithm for DFS in single-crossing-minor-free graphs.
+The algorithm of~\cite{Khuller90} uses a decomposition of $K_{3,3}$-minor-free graphs by $2$-clique sums (or separating pairs) into pieces that are either planar or are exactly the graph $K_5$.
 They proceed by finding the `center' piece of this decomposition tree and then finding a balanced cycle separator in it, after projecting the weights of attached subgraphs on the center piece.
-The high level strategy of our algorithm is similar, we first use a decomposition theorem~\cite{RS93} by Robertson and Seymour which states that single-crossing-minor-free graphs can be decomposed by \emph{$3$-clique sums} into pieces that are either planar or of bounded treewidth.
+The high level strategy of our algorithm is similar.
+We first use a decomposition theorem~\cite{RS93} by Robertson and Seymour which states that single-crossing-minor-free graphs can be decomposed by \emph{$3$-clique sums} into pieces that are either planar or of bounded treewidth.
 Then we try to find a balanced cycle separator in the center piece.
 However the attachment at $3$-cliques instead of $2$-cliques poses some technical difficulties, as simply projecting the weights of attached subgraphs on the center piece does not work.
 To deal with this, we use appropriate gadgets while projecting, that mimic the connectivity of the attached subgraphs.

 We remark here that the problem of finding a minimum weight perfect matching was shown to be in (deterministic) $\NC$ for bounded genus bipartite graphs~\cite{DKTV12,GST20} as well as for single-crossing-minor-free graphs~\cite{EV21}.
 However, the reductions in~\cite{AA88,AAK90} involve adding large bi-cliques in the input graph, which does not seem to preserve the genus, nor the forbidden minors of the graph.